 WEF Utility of the Future Today Program

-Utility of the Future Today recognition celebrates the achievements of forward-thinking, innovative water utilities that are providing resilient value-added service to communities, particularly in community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.
+The Utility of the Future Today recognition program seeks to honor water resource recovery facilities for community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.

-- recovery and new uses of a full range of resources;
+· recovery and new uses of a range of resources;

-- engagement in the community and formation of partnerships necessary for success when operating outside of the traditional span of control of the utility.
+· engagement in the community and formation of partnerships necessary for success when operating outside of the traditional span of the utility;

 · transformation of the internal utility culture in support of these innovations.

 Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply by May 14 at 5 p.m.
 EDT.
 Applicants must have no major permit violations in the year prior to the submission date of their applications.

 Honorees will be notified during the summer and formally recognized during an awards ceremony at WEFTEC 2021 this October in Chicago.